Marcion: The First Protestant?

 In other words, some Protestant scholars admit that those practicing "legalistic Christianity" in the second century were so substantial that a heretic reformer was needed!
 And that this reforming had anti-Jewish and anti-law sentiments.
 It is only because of heretics and heresies that mainstream Christianity holds many of the doctrines it now holds.

-And the view on the law remains one of the Differences Between Protestants and the Churches of God today (the other main difference is that the Churches of God believe the Bible over Tradition, yet Martin Luther and his followers never really did believe in the cry of Sola Scriptura) And while Marcion, like the Protestants, believed that most are lost, the Church of God believes that the Bible reveals that the plan of the true God, the God of Love, is that nearly all will be saved (which is also documented in the article Hope of Salvation: How the COGs differ from most Protestants).
+The view on the law remains one of the Differences Between Protestants and the Continuing Church of God today (the other main difference is that the Churches of God believe the Bible over Tradition, yet Martin Luther and his followers never really did believe in the cry of Sola Scriptura).

 Therefore we conclude that a man is justified by faith apart from the deeds of the law.